Introduction to Sangomas

 The Legendary Khekhekhe

 On the 23rd of February each year we are invited to the legendary sangoma, Khekhekhe’s first fruits ceremony.
-Here he demonstrates his power over evil by putting live venomous snakes into his mouth head first.
+Here his followers demonstrate his power over evil by putting live venomous snakes into their mouths head first.